eintrittfrei/SEI56-Project-3/README.md

 ```

-I could see the data in my console.log as a json object and then destructured by passing in the data directly.
+I could see the data in my console.log as a JSON object and then destructured by passing in the data directly.

 ```javascript
 useEffect(() => {